RaysaRivera/Honors_proj1/Lesson/XSS_lesson.md

 In general, Improper Neutralization of Input During Web Page Generation (XSS) vulnerabilities  occurs when a software doesn’t properly validate, filter, or encode user input data before placing it in an output form in a web page.
 This leads to attackers being able to inject their own code into the browser by using a vulnerable web page.
 Once the code has been injected, attackers can send malicious requests to the website on behalf of unsuspecting victims or trojan horses and other malicious software can be installed.
 Alternatively, attacks can obtain information that should be private from the victim’s machine through the use of the web site.
 Both of those scenarios are possible since XSS scripts obtain the same access rights as the victim.

-### Types of XSS:
+## Types of XSS:
-Reflected XSS (aka non-persistent XSS): This version of cross-site scripting is when an application reads input data from an HTTP request and then it gets reflected back as an HTTP response.
+### Reflected XSS (aka non-persistent XSS)
+This version of cross-site scripting is when an application reads input data from an HTTP request and then it gets reflected back as an HTTP response.
 The attack is never stored in the application and can only be found through a specific link to it.
 Reflected attacks are can be delivered through emails or other webpages where users get tricked into going on a malicious site/link, the injected code reflects the attack from the vulnerable website to the user’s browser.
 The user’s browser executes the code since it looks like it came from a safe and trusted server.

-## Example of an attack :
+#### Example of an attack :

 Reflected XSS attack (example from OWASP):